pharriso/cloud_automation/content/post/snow-call-tower.md

 #### Tower with self-signed certs

 As I am using a self-signed certificate in my instance, I need to configure ServiceNow to not verify the hostname in the certificate.
 To do this, search for **sys_properties.list** in the filter navigator.
-Then search for **com.glide.communications.httpclient.verify_hostname** and set it to false.
+Then search for **com.glide.communications.trustmanager_trust_all** and set it to **true**.

 #### ServiceNow Outbound REST Message